Mohammed-Farida23/Permalist-Project/README.md

 ##Permalist: A Persistent To-Do List Application 📝
-     Permalist is a simple yet efficient to-do list application that lets users manage their tasks with ease.
+     Permalist is a simple yet efficient to-do list application that lets users easily manage their tasks.
 Unlike temporary lists, Permalist ensures that your tasks are stored in a database, so your progress is never lost.

 #Features 🚀